What is a Sensory Deprivation Tank

 Additional Items You Need

-Let’s check out other things you will be needing after you build your basic unit:
+Let’s check out other things you will be needing after you build your DIY Sensory Deprivation Tank:

 - Quiet room with enough space where you can comfortably place a unit that might be 8 feet long (if you are a 7 footer or near that height, you might need to make a unit that’s at least 9 feet long), 5 feet wide, and 6 feet high.
 If you’re more than 6 feet, you won’t be needing a higher covering for your unit since you don’t need to stand inside it during your therapy session.